ToyotaResearchInstitute/idto/README.md

 # A compliant humanoid lifts a large ball
 $ ./build/examples/punyo/punyo

+# Drive the quadruped around with a joystick
+$ ./python_examples/mini_cheetah_mpc.py
 ```

 Open a web browser to http://localhost:7000 to see the visualization.